-- Prior to drywall, your New Home Counselor will schedule a Pre-Drywall Meeting of your new home.
+- Prior to drywall, your construction team will schedule a Pre-Drywall Meeting of your new home.
 You will be invited to meet with an Oakwood associate for an up-close look at your home. - This meeting will allow you to see key features and elements of your home that will be covered once the drywall and flooring are installed.
 If you have selected optional outlets, phones or cables, we find this is a good time to check for them while a member of our staff is with you.
 Overall, the purpose of the Pre-Drywall Meeting is to verify that all options you have requested have been installed and/or will be installed soon. - This is also the time to answer your questions and address any concerns you may have.
-We will discuss what you should expect during the construction of your home.
-Proper communication involving our trade partners. - Your New Home Counselor will call you in advance to notify you of the date and time of your Pre-Drywall Meeting. - The meeting should take less than an hour and hard-hats will be required.
-This walk will take place on a weekday, normally with a week's notice.
+We will discuss what you should expect during the construction of your home and during the construction of your home and proper communication involving our trade partners. - Your construction team will call you in advance to notify you of the date and time of your Pre-Drywall Meeting. - The meeting should take less than an hour and hard-hats will be required.
+This walk will take place on a weekday, normally with about one week's notice.
 Please come dressed for the weather and site conditions.